nextapps-de/mikado/bench/README.md

 Regardless the function is doing, every test has to run through the same logic.

+#### Random item factory

+The items were created by a random factory.
+To be fair the items comes from a pre-filled pool (5 slots a 100 items), so that keyed libraries get a chance to the same IDs.
+Also that comes closer to real use cases, because an application normally should no load unlimited data.

+#### Hidden render target

+You may see benchmarks which draws the rendering visible to the users screen.
+It depends on what is the desired part to benchmark.
+This benchmark will just cover the raw time of applied re-calculations (creation/updating/removing of elements), the time the browser takes to make them visible is:

+1. no part of this test
+2. not relevant, because this time is almost not influenced by the library
+3. introduce unnecessary distortion to the test

 #### About requirements for tested libraries
 Each library should provide at least its own features to change DOM.
 A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.
 Also asynchronous/scheduled rendering is not allowed.